tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 (Note that you can usually populate tickets based on a template like this.
 For example, JIRA lets you do this.)

 To instill a sense of ownership and commitment, it's important that the PM complete the project-intake ticket, populating the necessary fields.
-This information helps tech writer more appropriately scope and assess the work, as well as get oriented on the tasks.
+This information helps the tech writers more appropriately scope and assess the work, as well as get oriented on the tasks.

 This information collection reduces email churn and the need for tech writers to figure out the answers themselves through meetings and other email threads.
 If the PM leaves the fields blank, consider setting up a meeting with the PM and go over the needed fields in the meeting.
 You would be extremely lucky to find all information completely filled out from the start.
 Most of the time, PMs fill out about a third of these forms because they themselves lack more details (e.g., test scripts, code repositories, etc).
 You might want to loop in the Engineering manager to complete the other details.

-Note that the time required to collect this information can either be absorbed up front through the requester, or later through the tech writer.
-Placing the responsibility responsibility on the requester helps tech writers be more efficient.
+Note that the time required to collect this information can either be absorbed upfront through the requester or later through the tech writer.
+Placing the responsibility on the requester helps tech writers be more efficient.
 It also gives you a filter to decide just how desperately product teams want documentation for their projects.
 If a PM can't be bothered to complete the intake ticket, why should tech writers spin their wheels in bandwidth-burning ways?

-However, just because a PM or other requester is slow to make the request, don't rush to judgement about their interest in the docs, especially if you're making the requests over email.
+However, just because a PM or other requester is slow to make the request, don't rush to judgment about their interest in the docs, especially if you're making the requests over email.
 For many people, email is just noise, especially if they don't know you well.
 Sometimes I've followed up with PMs about emails I've sent, and they were oblivious to the context or purpose of the email.
 PMs might not understand what you're asking them to do unless you explain it to them through a meeting.
 Unfortunately, meetings are often the only language PMs understand.

 ## 5. Convene a documentation kickoff meeting {#kickoff_meeting}

 After the project-intake ticket has been completed, the tech writer schedules a documentation kickoff meeting with the PM and other interested stakeholders.
 The tech writer reviews the information in the project-intake ticket and asks questions and gathers other details during the meeting.

 During this meeting, the tech writer should set expectations about what will be delivered, clarify timelines, push for demos or sample apps, describe the process for working together on the project, understand who the reviewers are, describe the review process, what's in scope or out of scope, and more.
 If the requester left fields blank, the tech writer should push on reasons why or who might have the information.
-It's better to collect the information up front while you're in information-collecting mode rather than later, when you're already supposed to be writing the documentation.
+It's better to collect the information upfront while you're in information-collecting mode rather than later, when you're already supposed to be writing the documentation.

 The tech writer might decide to copy this information into a note-taking wiki and store it with other doc plans.
 After the kickoff, the personal wiki can become a place for the tech writer to store running notes, questions, or other details specific to the project.
 This wiki can become a log of important information for the project, perhaps where the tech writer organizes all the information needed for the project.